Jim Folsom Jr.

-James Elisha 'Jim' Folsom Jr. (born May 14, 1949) is an American politician who was the 50th governor of Alabama from April 22, 1993, to January 16, 1995.
-He has also served as the lieutenant governor of Alabama on two occasions.
+James Elisha Folsom Jr. (born May 14, 1949) is an American politician who was the 50th governor of Alabama from April 22, 1993, to January 16, 1995.
+He has also served as the Lieutenant Governor of Alabama on two occasions.
 He is a member of the Democratic Party.

+As of 2025 he is the most recent Democrat to have served as Alabama's Lieutenant Governor.

 Early life and education

-Born in Montgomery, Alabama, he is the son of former First Lady of Alabama Jamelle Folsom and legendary two-term Alabama Governor James E. "Big Jim" Folsom Sr. Jim Folsom Jr. is therefore known as "Little Jim" even though he is well over six feet tall.
+Born in Montgomery, Alabama, he is the son of former First Lady of Alabama Jamelle Folsom and legendary two-term Alabama Governor James E. "Big Jim" Folsom Sr. Folsom Jr. is therefore known as "Little Jim" even though he is well over six feet tall.
 In 1974, he graduated from Jacksonville State University, where he presently serves as a trustee.

 Early career

 During his first run for a political office, he lost the primary to incumbent Democratic Congressman Tom Bevill by an overwhelming margin.
 However he was elected to the Alabama Public Service Commission in 1978.

 Folsom unlike his father was a moderate-to-conservative Democrat.
 He won support from groups his father had long opposed, especially a group of conservative business people known as the Big Mules.
 In 1980, Folsom ran for the U.S. Senate and attacked the incumbent, Donald W. Stewart, as being too liberal for Alabama and called him a "puppet of the great Washington power structure."
 Although Stewart outspent Folsom $500,000 to $75,000, he very narrowly missed winning a majority in the primary and Folsom won the runoff.
 In the general election, Folsom lost by a narrow margin to Republican Jeremiah Denton, who was aided by the Ronald Reagan landslide, which helped Republican candidates across the country.

 Folsom was re-elected to the Alabama Public Service Commission in 1982.

-James Folsom was elected Alabama Lieutenant Governor and served from January 19, 1987, to April 22, 1993 (being re-elected in 1990).
+Folsom was elected Alabama Lieutenant Governor and served from January 19, 1987, to April 22, 1993 (being re-elected in 1990).
 During both terms, as a matter of law, Folsom was also President and Presiding Officer of the Alabama State Senate.
 He served under Governor H. Guy Hunt, the first Republican Alabama Governor since Reconstruction.
 Hunt and Folsom also happen to be from the same (Cullman) county.
 Folsom also was a member of the National Association of Lieutenant Governors.